Welcome to Sudeley Castle Lodge No. 8976, in the Province Of Gloucestershire, Of the United Grand Lodge of England

 Becoming A Mason

 Freemasonry is one of the world’s oldest and largest non-religious,non-political, fraternal and charitable organisations.
 It's members come from all walks of life and meet as equals whatever their race, religion or socio-economic position in society.
-Its values are based on integrity, kindness, honesty and fairness.
+Its values are based on integrity, honesty, friendship and charity.
 You are welcome to browse all areas of our site.
-If you would like any further information regarding Sudeley Castle Lodge, or Freemasonry in general, please use our Contact Form .
+If you would like any further information regarding Sudeley Castle Lodge, or Freemasonry in general, please use our Contact Form under Contact Us.
+You can also download our Lodge Profile there.

 Our Latest News